openfl/OpenFLDevelopersGuide/display-programming/manipulating-display-objects.md

 Changing the height or width of a display object causes the object to scale, meaning its contents stretch or squeeze to fit in the new area.
 If the display object contains only vector shapes, those shapes will be redrawn at the new scale, with no loss in quality.
 Any bitmap graphic elements in the display object will be scaled rather than redrawn.
 So, for example, a digital photo whose width and height are increased beyond the actual dimensions of the pixel information in the image will be pixelated, making it look jagged.

-When you change the width or height properties of a display object, Flash Player and AIR update the scaleX and
+When you change the width or height properties of a display object, OpenFL update the scaleX and

 scaleY properties of the object as well.